 AI-powered safety solutions allow enterprises to create a safe workplace environment for employees and reduce risks to human lives.
-By using computer vision and machine learning, AI-based software is able to monitor employee safety gear, employees’/equipment presence at certain sites.
-When tracking entry and exit of employees to the working environment, the system assesses the suitability of their personal protection, including the equipment they carry.
+By using computer vision and machine learning, AI-based software can monitor employee safety gear and employee/equipment presence at certain sites.
+When tracking the entry and exit of employees to the working environment, the system assesses the suitability of their personal protection, including the equipment they carry.

 AI for Incident Management

 Softengi has developed a cutting-edge emissions tracking system for Enviance, the world leader in cloud-based EHS solutions.
-The system allows efficiently to track and determine the volume of emissions, generate reports, and forecast prospective emission output.
+The system allows efficient tracking and determining of the emissions volume, generates reports, and forecasts prospective emission output.